- Introduction by Acharya Madhva

 anejadekaṁ manaso javīyo nainaddevā āpnuvan pūrvamarṣat। taddhāvato'nyānatyeti tiṣṭhattasminnapo mātariśvā dadhāti ॥4॥

 Though Unmoved, That-One moves swifter than the mind.
-Even gods have not attained Him, without knowledge.
+Even gods have not attained Him having limited knowledge.
 Standing still, He runs and surpasses others.
 In Him, Wind god gives water offering.

 tadejati tannejati taddūre tadvantike। tadantarasya sarvasya tadu sarvasya bāhyataḥ ॥5॥